 - Academic counseling for students

 Graduation & Transfer Rates

-Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how Central New Mexico Community College compares for both graduation and transfer rates against other community colleges in Bernalillo County and community colleges in New Mexico in total.
+Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how Central New Mexico Community College compares for both graduation and transfer rates against other community colleges in Bernalillo and community colleges in New Mexico in total.